 Situated at a distance of 22 kilometres from Kathmandu, the Dakshinkali Temple is located only a kilometre away from the village of Pharping.
-The place of worship is one of the most important temples in Nepal and is dedicated to the fierce and feared Goddess Kali.
+This place of worship is one of the most important temples in Nepal and is dedicated to the fierce and feared Goddess Kali.
 The fame of this temple lies in its rituals and traditions.
 Twice a week, animals are sacrificed at this religious place - uncastrated male goats and cockerels in particular – as an offering to the ferocious spouse of Lord Shiva.
 The temple was built in 1855 by Rani Rashmoni, a devotee of Kali.